-- 1. Plan for converting your everRun MX system by reviewing the information: - "Planning to Migrate from an everRun MX System" on page 144

-Describes some items to consider when migrating or converting from an everRun MX system to an everRun 7.x system.

-Summarizes the steps for installing the everRun 7.x software.

-• "Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page
+- 1. Plan for converting your everRun MX system by reviewing the information: - "Planning to Migrate from an everRun MX System" on page 144 Describes some items to consider when migrating or converting from an everRun MX system to an everRun 7.x system. - "Software Installation" on page 32 Summarizes the steps for installing the everRun 7.x software. - "Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page